 8. Oil and Gas Structures on the Outer Continental Shelf.
-Structures for the exploration 8.
-Oil and Gas Structures on the Outer Continental Shelf.
 Structures for the exploration, production, and transportation of oil, gas, and minerals on the outer continental shelf within areas leased for such purposes by the Department of the Interior, Bureau of Ocean Energy Management.
 Such structures shall not be placed within the limits of any designated shipping safety fairway or traffic separation scheme, except temporary anchors that comply with the fairway regulations in 33 CFR 322.5(1).
+The district engineer will review such proposals to prove our placed within the preview such proposals to preview the preview of the fairway regulations in 34 CFR 322.5(1). rainway regulations in 33 CFR 322.5(1).
 The district engineer will review such proposals to ensure compliance with the provisions of the fairway regulations in 33 CFR 322.5(1).
-Any Corps review under this NMP will be limited to the effects on navigation and national security in accordance with 33 CFR 322.5(f), as well as 33 CFR 322.5(1) and 33 CFR part 334.
-Such structures will not be placed in established danger zones or restricted areas as designated in 33 CFR part 334, nor will such structures be permitted in EPA or Corps-designated dredged material disposal areas.
+Any Corps review under this NWP will be limited to the effects on navigation and national security in accordance with 33 CFR 322.5(f), as well as 33 CFR 322.5(1) and 33 CFR part 334.
+Such structures will not be placed in established danger zones or restricted areas as designated in 33 CFR part 334, nor will such structures be permitted in EFA or Corps-designated dredged material disposal areas

 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
-(See general condition 32.)
-(Authority: Section 10)
+(See general condition 32.)(Authority: Section 10)